FrankTCA/Gehenna/README.md

-# Nether365
+# Gehenna
-Nether365 is the world's first OTG nether preset.
+Gehenna is the world's first OTG nether preset.
 It attempts to completely redo the way that noise is handled in the nether, so it looks much more scary, in addition to adding structures and features.

 Right now, we're still in alpha phase.
-OTG has not yet been released fully for 1.16-0.1.0, but is on the verge of an initial beta release on CurseForge.
-Go to the OTG discord to download OTG jars for 1.16.5 as well as releases of this preset.
+Go to the OTG discord to download the latest releases of this preset.

 Right now, we are still working on compatibility with other mods.
 There is some very basic compatibility code in place, but there has been no testing done yet.
 Stay tuned for that.